Getting started with model railroading is always exhilarating.

 - How much customization you want to do to your trains and accessories

 It depends on your perspective.

 Some scales were the result of being first produced in different markets before American and European railroad standards came together.
 Other scale models came into being to make model railroading more affordable due to challenging economic conditions.
 In other cases, it was all about model train manufacturers making money.

 In the early days of model railroading, there weren’t any standardized scales.
 As such, model trains were more like toy trains.
 As the industry evolved, standards also came together, allowing train manufacturers to create products that would work interchangeably with those from other manufacturers – a significant benefit for model railroaders!

 Here’s what you need to know about each scale model.

 O Scale Trains

 O scale, which is 1:48, was first brought to market by the iconic German brand Marklin around 1900.
 By the end of the First World War, O scale trains were the most prominent scale in US homes, with Lionel among the brands to produce such trains in this country.

-O scale trains run on a three-rail track, which will make it easier for you to create a complex layout without needing to be an expert electrician.
-Lionel remains at the forefront of O scale today and is an excellent choice if you have the indoor space for larger trains.
+O scale model trains run on a three-rail track, which will make it easier for you to create a complex layout without needing to be an expert electrician.
+Lionel remains at the forefront of O scale today and is an excellent choice if you have the indoor space for larger train layouts.

 S Scale Trains